In this section you can find out about:

 Read about other situations on the website of the Belgian Department for Foreign Affairs (in English).

-Which nationality will my baby have? – babies born outside Belgium to a Belgian parent
+Babies born outside Belgium to a Belgian parent

 Babies born outside of Belgium to a Belgian parent are entitled to receive Belgian nationality if one of their parents was born in Belgium and has Belgian nationality.
 This applies no matter where the baby was born.